coreos/rpm-ostree/doc/treefile.md

    Note this does not alter the RPM database, so `rpm -V` will complain.

  * `preserve-passwd`: boolean, optional: Defaults to `true`.
-If enabled, copy the `/etc/passwd` (and `/usr/lib/passwd`) files from the previous commit if they exist.
+If enabled, and `check-passwd` has a type other than file, copy the `/etc/passwd` (and `/usr/lib/passwd`) files from the previous commit if they exist.
+If check-passwd has the file type, then the data is preserved from that file to `/usr/lib/passwd`.
    This helps ensure consistent uid/gid allocations across builds.
 However, it does mean that removed users will exist in the `passwd` database forever.
-It also does not help clients switch between unrelated trees.

  * `check-passwd`: Object, optional: Checks to run against the new passwd file before accepting the tree.
 All the entries specified should exist (unless